 Private student loan lenders can’t use as many of the means to collect on defaulted loans as the federal government.
 Still, defaulting on private student loans can have very serious consequences, including:

-Credit reporting – Private lenders will report your default to the credit bureaus, which can seriously harm your credit.
+Credit reporting: Private lenders will report your default to the credit bureaus, which can seriously harm your credit.
+This can happen any time after you miss a payment.

-Collections – The lender may sell the debt to a collection agency, which will aggressively pursue payment.
-Your loan agreement may also require you to pay for collection costs, including attorney’s fees and court costs.
+Collections: The lender may sell the debt to a collection agency, which will aggressively pursue payment.
+Your loan agreement may also require you to pay for collection costs, including attorney fees and court costs.

 What To Do if You Can't Make Your Student Loan Payments

 If you can’t afford to pay the payments on your student loan, you need to take action immediately.
 Ignoring the problem will only make things worse.
 You may lose options for payment if you wait too long.
-Once your student loan is in default (at least 270 days late), you may lose some of your options, so be proactive.
+Once your student loan is in default (at least 270 days late for federal student loans), you may lose some of your options, so be proactive.

 Contact Your Student Loan Servicer Immediately

-As soon as you think you won’t be able to make a payment, contact your loan servicer immediately to discuss your repayment options.
+As soon as you think you can’t make a payment, contact your loan servicer to discuss your repayment options.
 Lenders only make money if you pay them, and most lenders lose money if the debt ends up in collections.
 This means lenders usually want to work with you on your student loan repayment.
 Tell your lender about your financial situation and see if you can work out an arrangement for repayment.

 Sign Up for an Income-Driven Repayment Plan

-Federal student loan borrowers are automatically assigned to the Standard Repayment Plan (SRP) unless they choose a different plan.
-Because the debt is paid within 10 years, the SRP is the fastest and least expensive way to repay student loan debt.
-But it also has the highest monthly payment.
+Federal student loan borrowers are automatically assigned to the Standard Repayment Plan unless they choose a different plan.
+The Standard Repayment Plan has the shortest repayment period: just 10 years.
+While this means it’s the fastest way to repay student loan debt, it also has the highest monthly payment.

-Income-Based Repayment Plan (IBR) – This plan allows borrowers to pay 10% of their discretionary income for 20 years if they’re a new borrower (on or after July 1, 2014).
+Income-Based Repayment (IBR) Plan: This plan allows borrowers to pay 10% of their discretionary income for 20 years if they’re a new borrower (took out Direct Loans on or after July 1, 2014).
 They pay 15% of their discretionary income for 25 years if they’re not a new borrower.

-Some borrowers will also qualify for the Income-Sensitive Repayment Plan (ISR), which allows them to make payments on Federal Family Education Loans (FFEL) Loans based on their income over 10 years.
-Most federal student loans borrowers are eligible for these plans.
+Most federal student loan borrowers are eligible for these plans.
 Monthly payments for these plans are often much less than payments under the Standard Repayment Plan.

 Apply for Loan Deferment or Forbearance

-If you’re facing financial hardship such as high medical costs, you can apply for a deferment or forbearance on your federal student loan.
-Either option allows you to temporarily postpone your loan payments:
+If you’re facing financial hardship, you can apply for a deferment or forbearance on your federal student loan.
+Either option allows you to temporarily postpone your loan payments.

 Get a Direct Consolidation Loan

 Consolidation doesn’t remove the default notice from your credit report.
-Also, DCL is only an option for borrowers with federal student loans.
-Private student loans can’t be consolidated into a DCL.
+Also, you can only get a Direct Consolidation loan if you have a federal student loan.
+Private student loans can’t be consolidated this way.
+However, you can look into refinancing or consolidating your loans through your loan servicer.

 Apply for Federal Student Loan Rehabilitation